harvey1327/KotlinMicroService/README.md

-# Kotlin Spark
+# Kotlin Ktor with Expose

-MicroService to be written with spark framework and kotlin
+MicroService to be written with ktor framework and kotlin, postgreSQL database used with Expose

 ## Working endpoints: